-Paula Mendoza, is a wonderful and super stylish Colombian jewelry designer based in NYC I met on a Brooklyn rooftop a while back thanks to my lovely friend, interior designer Melissa Pinto.
-Its been amazing to see her journey as a designer create and establish such a strong brand, beautiful collections and in a short time International reputation.
+Paula Mendoza, is a beautiful,, brilliant, and a super stylish Colombian jewelry designer based in New York City.
+She is full of life and love and Its been amazing to see her journey as a designer create and establish such a strong brand, and very unique, bold collections.

 How did it all begin Paula?

 At a very young age I had a strong appreciation for art and design that lead me to study at the Corcoran School of the Arts and Design taking a course in “Jewelry as Sculpture”.
 I travelled through South America and in Peru, I learned the techniques with metals and the tradition of the filigree.
 I moved to DC and built a customer base with custom designs.
 Eventually I moved to NYC which is where I now have my showroom and office.
 What I love most about what I do is that for me it is a way to give back to my country, Colombia.
 I have people that have been working with me for 12 years or more, a lot of single parents and you know, it’s always nice to know that you are doing something to help others.
 Of course, another thing I love about my job, is that it is my passion.
 Not everyone has the opportunity to work in their true passion, and I get to do it every day so I consider myself very lucky.